-The City plans to reconstruction and replace utilities on portions of W. Wilson St. and S. Broom St. in 2021.
+The City plans to reconstruct and replace utilities on portions of W. Wilson St. and S. Broom St. in 2023.

-A test of a possible new lane configuration on Broom was completed in the summer of 2019, which involved having one northbound thru lane on Broom at Wilson St. and one right-turn only lane for vehicles to turn right on to eastbound Wilson St. This test was successful and was used as part of the corridor study recommendations for Wilson St. These recommendations include a two-way cycle track on the south side of Wilson St., along with a shared use path on Broom between John Nolen and Wilson, and a separate two-way cycle track on Broom between Doty and Main.
+A test of a possible new lane configuration on Broom was completed in the summer of 2019, which involved having one northbound thru lane on Broom at Wilson St. and one right-turn only lane for vehicles to turn right on to eastbound Wilson St. This test was successful and was used as part of the corridor study recommendations for Wilson St. These recommendations include a two-way cycle track on the south side of Wilson St., along with a 10 ft. wide sidewalk on Broom between John Nolen and Wilson, and a separate two-way cycle track on Broom between Doty and Main.

-The scope of this project includes replacement of the street infrastructure (curb, pavement, sidewalk, and driveway aprons) along with replacement of the sanitary sewer and laterals and replace of the water main.
+The scope of this project on the 300 block of W. Wilson St. & on S. Broom St. includes replacement of the street infrastructure (curb, pavement, sidewalk, and driveway aprons) along with replacement of the sanitary sewer and laterals and replace of the water main.
 Storm sewer will be replaced as needed to properly drain the new street configuration.
 The project also includes replacement of the street lighting and installation of new pedestrian scale lighting.
-The traffic signals at the Wilson/Broom intersection and at Broom/Doty will also be replaced with the project, and the new signal at Wilson/Broom will include separate phases for eastbound and westbound Wilson St., which will help eliminate conflicts with eastbound thru traffic and westbound left turns on to Broom St.
+The traffic signals at the Wilson/Broom intersection and at Broom/Doty will also be replaced with the project, and the new signal at Wilson/Broom will include separate phases for eastbound and westbound Wilson St., which will help eliminate conflicts with eastbound thru traffic and westbound left turns on to Broom St. (heading towards JND).

 W. Wilson St. between S. Broom St. & S. Henry St.

-S. Broom St. between John Nolen Dr. and W. Doty St.
+S. Broom St. between John Nolen Dr. & W. Doty St.

-Construction on this project is now planned for the spring of 2021, at the earliest.
+Construction on this project is now planned for the spring of 2023.